writesandy/Adventure-App/README.md

 2. git merge master
 (This takes any changes from MASTER and merges them BACK TO develop)

-# GroupProject Recipe App
+# GroupProject Adventure App
 This is our Adventure App for Things to do today Saundra Rikki Brandon Joe Thomas

 Our Project:
-Enter your zip code or state
+Enter your city or state
 We will find something fun for you to do today
 You'll go do it and have a great time!